understand the issues: Food & Drinks

 This is perhaps one of the most difficult and complex issues in the world of sustainability at the moment.
 Going palm oil free is possible but alternatives are often less sustainable and could lead to even worse consequences for the planet.
 It is possible to produce palm oil sustainably but not in the quantities currently required by the global market.

-Responsibly Sourced Palm Oil (RSPO) is an industry-led initiative with as stated aim to make sustainable palm oil the norm.
+The Roundtable on Sustainable Palm Oil (RSPO) is an industry-led initiative with as stated aim to make sustainable palm oil the norm.
 Palm oil that is certified as sustainable is called Certified Sustainable Palm Oil (CSPO).
-Consumers need to exercise caution of the certification; there have been questions over its validity as it is run by some of the largest palm oil producers in the world and there have been accusations they have been implicated in breaches.
+Consumers need to exercise caution of the certification; there have been questions over its validity as RSPO is run by some of the largest palm oil producers in the world.
+There have been accusations they have been implicated in breaches.
 However, certified plantations, if properly inspected, are not able to clear primary forests or fragile ecosystems; they must minimise erosion and protect water sources; they must pay a minimum wage and get free, prior and informed consent from communities.

-Daabon Group is one of only two palm oil growers to have achieved the more demanding RSPO NEXT certification since it was introduced in 2015.
-RSPO NEXT certification allows manufacturers to demonstrate a tougher stance on issues such as deforestation (including secondary forest), no planting on peat, strict targets on greenhouse gas emissions, supporting smallholders with sustainability and business skills, and ensuring all suppliers are also acting responsibly.
+Daabon Group is one of only two palm oil growers to have achieved the more demanding RSPO NEXT certification introduced in 2015.
+RSPO NEXT certification allows manufacturers to demonstrate a tougher stance on issues such as deforestation (including secondary forest), forest fires, peatland clearance, strict targets on greenhouse gas emissions, supporting smallholders with sustainability and business skills, and ensuring all suppliers are also acting responsibly.
 It received criticism from Greenpeace which claimed many progressive companies and governments had gone further.
 RSPO Next was superseded in 2018 when the RSPO standard was revised to prohibit deforestation.

 The most sustainable products are those that can be made from products available in the local area.
 However, where palm oil cannot be substituted, businesses using palm oil in products should look to reduce the amount where possible and develop strong monitoring systems to verify how sustainably the palm oil has been produced.
 This should include working with suppliers and ensuring supply chains help smallholders with training, technical support and financial incentives to act ethically.